trothr/znetboot/clefonvm.md

     $ wget -O clefonvm.znetboot  http://www.casita.net/pub/znetboot/clefonvm.znetboot

-\< clefonvm.znetboot \> is a teplate file, and will need to be tailored to the specifics assigned by your provider for your virtual machine.
+\< clefonvm.znetboot \> is a template file, and will need to be tailored to the specifics assigned by your provider for your virtual machine.
 Use your favorite plain text editor and amend the IP address, netmask, network, and DNS server accordingly.
 Some of the statements, for example ...